sujaypatil96/noblis-imaged-pipeline/README.md

-# noblis-imaged-pipeline
+# Noblis IMAGED Pipeline

-Steps in the Noblis IMAGED pipeline
+This repo contains bash scripts with commands that were run as part of the Noblis IMAGED pipeline.